swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     git clone -b 2013-08-uwmadison /home/UW-Madison-ACI/boot-camps.git

-This command will grab all of the data needed for this workshop from the internet.
+This command will grab all of the data needed for this workshop from a local repository that has been copied from our central GitHub repository.
 (We will talk about the `git` command later in the workshop.)

-# Let's get started
+# Interacting with the Shell

 One very basic command is `echo`.
 This command just prints text to the terminal.
 Try the command: